 During the warmer months, it's easy to clear a foul smell from your home – you simply open the windows and let the fresh air pour in.
-Unless you want a cold home and a high energy bill, try following this advice from National Association of REALTORS®' HouseLogic website to keep your home smelling clean during these winter months.
+Unless you want a cold home and a high energy bill, you’ll have to mix it up to remove odors from your home this winter.

 A drafty chimney from a wood-burning fireplace can have your living room smelling like soot.
 This can be caused by an imbalance of air pressure in your home.
 Stop the draft by making sure the fireplace's damper has a tight seal.